Italy tells India handling of marines case could hurt EU ties

 Latorre and Girone say they thought the fishermen were pirates and fired shots to warn them off approaching the ship but deny killing anyone.

-India's attorney general said on Friday the two would be tried for the deaths of the fishermen under the anti-piracy and anti-terrorism law but that the death penalty available under that legislation would not be imposed.
+India's attorney general said on Friday the two would be tried for the deaths of the fishermen under anti-piracy and anti-terrorism laws but that the death penalty would not be imposed.

 The Indian supreme court is due to hold a hearing on February 18 to decide whether to validate or reject the attorney general's request.

-"This is a decision that would harm Italy's dignity as a sovereign state," the statement from Letta's office said.
+"This is a decision that would harm Italy's dignity as a sovereign state," the statement from Letta's office added.

-The Italian government approached India's Supreme Court last month to request that the marines be allowed to return home, given that charges had yet to be filed two years after the incident.
+The Italian government approached India's Supreme Court last month to demand that the marines be allowed to return home, given that charges are yet to be filed two years after the alleged incident.
+It also sought to block use of the anti-piracy law.

-(Additional reporting by Suchitra Mohanty in New Delhi and Justyna Pawlak in Brussels; Editing by Robin Pomeroy)
+(Reporting By Philip Pullella, additional reporting by Suchitra Mohanty in New Delhi; Editing by John Stonestreet)